ybayk/rxjava-recipes/README.md

 # RxJavaRecipes

-A small repo with reusable custom operators and utilities on top of RxJava.
-It depends only on https://github.com/ReactiveX/RxJava and compatible with Java 6+.
+A small repo with reusable custom operators and utilities on top of RxJava 1.+ It depends only on https://github.com/ReactiveX/RxJava and compatible with Java 6+.